jiajiajing6/3d-bin-packing/README.md

 Here co-ordinate of the box in the container is also determined, along with height at each level.

+This project was done under supervision of my mentor Raj Sir

 © Mohitesh Ch Agarwal | _All rights reserved._

 **For education purpose only**